Risks of AI Scientists: Prioritizing Safeguarding Over Autonomy: Risks of AI Scientists

+\item \jan{\textbf{Information Science Risks:} These risks pertain to the misuse, misinterpretation, or leakage of data, which can lead to erroneous conclusions or the unintentional dissemination of sensitive information, such as private patient data or proprietary research.
+Recent research has demonstrated how LLMs can be exploited to generate malicious medical literature that poisons knowledge graphs, potentially manipulating downstream biomedical applications and compromising the integrity of medical knowledge discovery \cite{yang2024poisoning}.
+Such risks are pervasive across all scientific domains.} \end{itemize}

-In addition, the environmental impact of scientific agents spans three critical domains: the natural environment, human health, and the socioeconomic environment.
-Risks to the \textit{natural environment} include ecological disruptions and pollution, which may be exacerbated by the energy and waste outputs of the agent. \textit{Human health} risks encompass damage to individual well-being or public health. \textit{Socioeconomic} risks involve potential job displacement and unequal access to scientific advancements.
+\march{In addition, the impact of \nc{AI scientists} on the external environment spans three distinct domains: the natural environment, human health, and the socioeconomic environment.} Risks to the \textit{natural environment} include ecological disruptions and pollution, which may be exacerbated by energy consumption and waste output. \march{\textit{Human health} risks encompass damage to both individual and public well-being, such as the negative impact on mental health through the dissemination of inaccurate scientific content.} \textit{Socioeconomic} risks involve potential job displacement and unequal access to scientific advancements.
 Addressing these risks demands comprehensive frameworks that integrate risk assessment, ethical considerations, and regulatory measures, ensuring alignment with societal and environmental sustainability through multidisciplinary collaboration.